jameswhoughton/cushon/README.md

 Separating the logic for retail customers and accounts from the existing employee services has several benefits:

-- Allows the customer/employees servies to scale independantly of one another.
+- Allows the customer/employees services to scale independently of one another.
 - Provides a clear boundary for auditing/regulatory purposes.
 - Allows entities to evolve independently (e.g. addition of new fields etc.)

 There are however some trade-offs:

 - Adds more complexity to the system (for example if an employee also opened a retail account we might want to be able to link the accounts).
-- At least in the beginning there will likely be duplication between the services (althought this could be mitigated though the use of a shared package).
+- At least in the beginning there will likely be duplication between the services (although this could be mitigated though the use of a shared package).

 ### Scale And Storage